-6G Global Summit 2023
+6G Global Summit 2025

 Event Overview

-The 6G Global Summit took place on 3 – 4 May 2023 as a hybrid event.
-Delegates were able to choose to attend the event in person in the Kingdom of Bahrain or online using our virtual platform.
+The 6G Global Summit will return on 8 – 9 May as a hybrid event, hosted by the Communications Authority at the Hopewell Hotel in Hong Kong.
+We are excited to bring this global event to the Asia Pacific region for the first time.
+Delegates will be able to choose to attend the event in person or online using our virtual platform.

 Forum Global